Court is now in session. Or review, I suppose.

 This is the true horror these students face.
 And this is the horror you must face while playing this game.

-Normally, the game plays out like a visual novel with the protagonist Makoto advancing the story through simple dialogue.
+Normally, Danganronpa plays out like a visual novel with the protagonist Makoto advancing the story through simple dialogue.
 He is also able to move around the campus by actually walking, which is refreshing for this kind of game.
-This first section of the game is called “Daily Life” because, ignoring the fact that you’re all trapped in a school with a murderous teddy bear forever, it’s the more laid-back part of the game.
+This first section is called “Daily Life” because, ignoring the fact that you’re all trapped in a school with a murderous teddy bear forever, it’s the more laid-back part of the game.

 Meanwhile it’s up to Makoto and the other students to investigate the crime scene and gather evidence to prepare, lest they judge wrong and are “punished” themselves.
 This section plays very closely to the Ace Attorney series, in regards to examining crime scenes and speaking with possible witnesses.